backstage/backstage/contrib/plugins/todo-list/README.md

-# todo-list
+# Todo List

-Welcome to the todo-list plugin!

-_This plugin was created through the Backstage CLI_

-## Getting started

-// TODO(vinzscam): replace this
+This plugin was created to serve as an example for permission integration.
+It contains a very basic todo list feature.
+Check out the docs [here](https://backstage.io/docs/permission/plugin-authors/01-setup) to learn more about how to integrate the permission framework into your own plugins.